timsayshey/Sublime-Text-CFWheels/readme.md

-# ColdFusion Package for Sublime Text 2 with CFWheels
+# CFWheels Package for Sublime Text 2

 CFWheels support for Sublime Text 2.
 Just add it to your packages folder.